You are here

 Workplace Culture & Bullying

 Workplace culture impacts all aspects of a business, from day-to-day functioning to the organization's bottom line.
-In his book, The Bully Trap, Andrew Faas dsecribes three types of workplace cultures: dictatorial, disjointed, and stable.
+In his book, From Bully to Bull's Eye, Andrew Faas dsecribes three types of workplace cultures: dictatorial, disjointed, and stable.

 - Dictatorial Culture: The dictatorial workplace relies on power and control.
 The boss is typically a bully, and bullying is encouraged as a means of advancement throughout the company.
 There are high levels of secrecy and jealousy, with little room for positive relationships among employees.

 - Disjointed Culture: As its name sugggests, the disjointed workplace is lacking in core values and checks and balances on power.
 While it may appear hierarchical and bureaucratic, there is little enforcement and emotional reactions are common when handling conflicts.
 These workplaces are often filled with cronyism and nepotism and may not provide clear feedback on employee performance.

 - Stable Culture: The stable culture provides clear goals, rules, and values for employees.
 Communication is open and clear, and conflicts are dealt with effectively, absent fear of retaliation.
 Employees are supported, encouraged, and rewarded based on quality of work.
 Everyone understands the roel they play in the company and works together to ensure success for all, not just certain individuals.

 While a stable workplace culture is ideal, many workplaces have dictatorial and disjointed cultures.
 In addition to threatening the long-term stability of the organization, these two workplace cultures provide a space where bullying can-- and often does-- thrive.

 Bullying at Work